aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 If the language above is statically scoped, then when calling the function "bake" from whichever distant position in the code, "X" will always be "the oven", no matter what.
 But if the above language is dynamically scoped, well... it depends!
 If the function "bake" is called from a context where the name "X" has been redefined to mean something else, suppose it's now: "the freezer", then the cake will be baked by placing it in the freezer!

 Dynamic versus static scoping thus behave differently in the presence of implicit arguments to a function; ie: when a function reads a variable from the outer scope.
-The reader can see why dynamic scoping is deemed to be a little less intuitive than static scoping; in spite of this, it is still deemed useful by some programmers in certain cases. // https://www.gnu.org/software/emacs/emacs-paper.html#SEC17
+The reader can see why dynamic scoping is deemed to be a little less intuitive than static scoping; in spite of this, it is still deemed useful by some programmers in certain cases @emacspaper.

 Modern dialects of Lisp (Lisp is not a single language) tend to support both strategies, as do some languages such as Javascript.
 But static scoping is by far the most popular scoping strategy in modern languages.